Liberty DeVitto

 Liberatori "Liberty" DeVitto (born August 8, 1950) is an American rock drummer.
-He is best known for his work as a drummer for New York singer-songwriter Billy Joel's recording and touring band.
-He has also been a session drummer on recordings of other artists.
-He is credited as a drummer on records that have sold a combined total of 150 million units worldwide.
+He is best known for his work as a drummer for singer-songwriter Billy Joel's recording and touring band.
+He has been a session drummer on recordings of other artists and now a member of The Slim Kings.
+He is credited as a drummer on records which have sold a combined total of 150 million units worldwide.

 Early life and education

-DeVitto was born in New York City, of Italian ancestry, where his father was a police officer at the New York Police Department.
-He taught himself to play the drums after seeing The Beatles on their appearance on The Ed Sullivan Show in February 1964.
+DeVitto was born in New York City, of Italian ancestry.
+His father was a police officer in the New York Police Department.
+DeVitto started learning to play the snare drum at school, and was given his cousin's old drum set aged about 11.
+However, he didn't become serious about drumming until he saw the Beatles perform on The Ed Sullivan Show in February 1964.
 He was also influenced as a teenager by rock drummer Dino Danelli.